Explore as a

 About

 Committee members of the ECR Forum generally commit to serving a three-year term.
 Committee members will be selected with concern for the ECR Forum’s representativeness regarding gender, ethnicity, geographic location, occupational sector, and disciplinary affiliation.
-Co-chairs will be sourced from current committee members.
-Co-chairs will generally serve for two years and their terms will overlap with each other by one year to enable continuity.
+Co-chairs will generally serve a two year term, followed by a single year as a committee member.

 ECR Forum Committee Member Ritodhi Chakraborty v2